 7. What's good for the body is good for the spine

 Following a healthy overall lifestyle can greatly enhance your spine health.
 For example, quitting smoking helps the back heal and stay healthy.
 Getting a good night's sleep give you energy and a more positive outlook.
 A regular exercise program is essential and should be done at least three times a week.
 Daily hamstring stretching helps relieve undo pressure/stress to the lower back.
 Proper nutrition and stress relief can also help keep the back healthy.

 Pain is not merely a sensation, like vision or touch, but the perception of back pain is actually strongly influenced by the ways in which your brain processes the pain signals.

-And you have some degree of influence over this.
+We are NOT saying the pain is all in your head, but it is important to realize that there are mental exercises you can do that have been clinically shown to reduce chronic pain.
 For example, skills can be developed to use your mind to achieve deep muscle relaxation, which in turn can help alleviate the associated pain.

 Back pain can be hard to deal with, but with a little research and information, it doesn't have to be hard to understand.